psychemedia/middle-english-romances/sir-isumbras.md

 Than scho to the knyghtes tolde,
 How scho was for that golde solde,
 And hir lorde was wondide sore;
-" Bot faste whenne ȝe the palmere see,
+"Bot faste whenne ȝe the palmere see,
 Dose hyme swythe to speke with me,
 Aftir hym me langes fulle sore."
 The knyghtes gane brynge hym to the haulle,
 The lady gane hym to concelle calle,
 And fraystes at hym there,
-" Was thou ever gentylle mane?
+"Was thou ever gentylle mane?
 Whare and howe that thou this golde wanne?"
 His sorowe thane wexe the mare!